certsimple/nginx-http2-load-balancing-config/README.md

 ## An nginx config for your first million users

 ngin has [excellent official documentation](https://www.nginx.com/resources/wiki/start/) but putting all the logic together can take a while.
-Here's an nginx.conf with:
+Here's an `nginx.conf` with:

  - HTTP2
  - IPv6
- - Load balancing between multiple app server
+ - Load balancing between multiple app servers
  - A sorry page
- - Static content served on a seperate server
+ - Static content served on a separate server
  - HTML5 SSE support
  - Correct proxy headers for working GeoIP
  - The various www vs non-www, HTTP vs HTTPS combinations redirected to a single HTTPS site